Case Study #2

 What Was Fixed

-• Enforced MFA on all recovery-critical and administrative paths
+• Enforced MFA on recovery-critical and administrative paths

-• Separated backup access from general production access
+• Separated backup administration from general production access where possible

-• Restricted and monitored administrative paths into backup systems
+• Restricted and monitored administrative routes into backup and security-sensitive systems

 Business Impact